Anger Management Strategies For Adults

 Learn how to argue properly

 Whole books have been written about this topic, so I can't begin to do it justice in one paragraph.
-If you usually get angry during fights with your partner or family members, read up on how to fight fair and respectfully.
+If you usually get angry during fights with your partner or family members, read up on how to fight fairly and respectfully.
 Also, during arguments with our loved ones, there are common interpersonal dynamics that can come into play that can cause disagreements to quickly escalate (e.g., the Pursuer - Distancer dynamic).
 Knowing about them will aid you in preventing these situations from getting too hairy.

 Improve your communication skills at work

-This is another area where I can only bring it to your attention and then leave it to you to look for further information on your own.
+This is another area where I can only bring it to your attention and then leave it to you to look for more info on your own.
 If you often get pissed off at your co-workers or boss it could help to bolster your work-related people skills.
 For example, you may need to learn skills in working as an effective part of a team, dealing with difficult co-workers or customers, managing other people, or getting along with superiors.

 Understand the mentality behind your anger